hashicorp/terraform-website/content/source/docs/enterprise/private/simplified-migration.html.md

 ```

-The value `jIQzYXtNZNKfkyHbj2WHqTkrSQPkeX8gCrfPAkJHZ5s` here will be different for your run of the
+The value of the encryption password (`jIQzYXtNZNKfkyHbj2WHqTkrSQPkeX8gCrfPAkJHZ5s` here) will be different for your run of the
 migrator tool.
-Copy that value and add it to your tfvars files like:
+Copy the provided value and add it to your `.tfvars` file like this:

 ```
 encryption_password = "jIQzYXtNZNKfkyHbj2WHqTkrSQPkeX8gCrfPAkJHZ5s<Paste>